 DAVE SMITH INSTRUMENTS PROPHET 12 Module

 Since the analog hype took really off in the early 2010s with lots of new products, I could not really get into it.
 Those products are mostly not for expressive keyboard playing and more or less re-use technology from the 1970s.
 Which isn´t bad at all, if you are into sequencer-controlled electronic music, but for me it started only with the return of classic analog keyboard synths, such as the ones from DSI.
 But I was still looking for something more unique and this finally came in form of the Prophet 12.
-It combines digital oscillators, which allow for a great variety of sound variations already in at the starting point, combined with a great sounding analog filter and amp plus effects.
-While the module admittedly lacks the immediate access of the keyboard version with ist loads of knobs, it is still very usable.
+It combines digital oscillators, which allow for a great variety of sound variations already at the starting point, combined with a great sounding analog filter and amp plus effects.
+While the module admittedly lacks the immediate access of the keyboard version with its loads of knobs, it is still very usable.

 YAMAHA TG77 Tone Generator

 After I sold my TX802 I used the PLG150DX plug-in board in my Motif ES (another nice feature of that workstation).
 However you cannot programm any sound onboard and the editor software does not really makes things easier and is outdated anyway.
 So as I always considered the SY77/99/TG77 to be the pinnacle of hardware FM synths in terms of programming flexibility, I went for this one.
 And indeed it provides a lot of features I missed in other FM systems and some more.
 Not easy to program because of so many parameters to be set, but they did a great effort to make things as easy as possible (at that time).